gotar1/are_you_hot/README.md

 # Are You Hot
-Machine Learning Model to Predict if a Person Looks Hot or Not based on thier body statistics.
+Machine Learning Model to Predict if a Person Looks Hot or Not based on their body statistics.
 -------------
 Are you hot?
 Take the [TEST](https://are-you-hot.herokuapp.com/)